PiliposyanDavid/banned-words-detector/README.md

 ## Test results

 During the test, at first added 2700+ words to banned list, then did the test on a string which contained 5000+ words.
-Detected 1700+ banned words in string, and 298 of them were not equal to originals.
+Detected 1700+ banned words in string.
 Here is the result
 ```
 farmer,  →  former
 the  →  they